DominantNostril/MagicFinder/README.md

 <img src="https://github.com/user-attachments/assets/b9018c29-287e-4026-b73c-ef8f21c9f2f8" width="6%">  <img src="https://github.com/user-attachments/assets/2a41aadb-1fff-4c45-9e0d-54f7d32795e7" width="8%">

-On the two-column layout only (as of this release), some key expired buffs are colored red.
+On the two-column layout only (as of this release), key expired buffs are colored red in the Labyrinth.
+This way, effects can be easily monitored anywhere but only call extra attention when Lab running.

 ### Popup Bar